Riki1312/state-provider/README.md

 Super simple doesn't mean poorly implemented, though.
 It's actually pretty powerful:

-- 🪨 Built around **immutable states**, making it easier to keep track of state changes in the application.
+- 🪨 Built around **immutable states**, making it easier to keep track of state changes.
-- 🌌 Full **support for streams**, allows states to interact with each other (and other cool stuff).
+- 🌌 Full **support for streams**, allows states to interact with each other.
 - 🕹️ Efficient separation of states data from states mutation logic.
-- ✨ Convenient access to states directly from the widget context (optimize rebuilds).
+- ✨ Convenient access to states directly from the context.
+- 🧹 Automatic dispose of states when they are no longer used.

 Inspired by popular libraries like [Provider](https://pub.dev/packages/provider) and [Bloc](https://pub.dev/packages/bloc), but built around Flutter's existing